sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

    ![](media/lab4g32n.png)

 ### Task 2: Enable PowerShell Remoting on an Azure VM

+In this task, you will enable powershell remoting on an Azure VM.

 1. On **SEA-ADM1**, switch to the Microsoft Edge window displaying the Azure portal, and then, in the **Search resources, services, and docs** text box in the toolbar, search for and select **Virtual machines**.
 1. On the **Virtual machines** page, select **az800l04-vm0 (1)**.